burgersmoke/enron-formality/README.md

         2 annotators annotated for the presence of a request.
         In these files, a '1' right of the file name indicates a request, otherwise there was no request

+/furcoat

+	Python scripts for generating the feature vectors for the formality classifier.

 /mysql/

     /queries/